Intensive Wildlife Photography Instruction in the Yukon

 January 20, 2024: Today is a day for enjoying the landscapes in southern Yukon.
 Our group will capture many unique winter landscapes in southern Yukon.
 We will have one final image review late in the afternoon.
-This is the opportunity to have one last image review while we are in Yukon.
 After dinner, if the skies cooperate, we will chase the aurora.

 January 21, 2024: Departure Day.
 You can schedule your flights home at any time on this day.